• Home

 Revelation 4:1-11

-What a treat to get this glimpse into the heaven.
-Our immediate response might be, what a strange thing.
-What a bizarre picture!
-Imagine yourself standing in John's shoes.
-It was though a window in heaven was standing open.
+What a treat to get this glimpse into heaven.
+These visions are strange to us.
+Imagine yourself standing in John’s shoes.
+It was as though a window in heaven was standing open.
 The voice John heard was the same trumpet-like voice he heard in 1:10 when he was in the spirit and heard a loud voice as a trumpet.
 John was summoned to heaven by the voice of God!
-The Lord would show him what was happen after this.
+The Lord would show him what was to happen after the church age.

 John said he was immediately in the Spirit.
-The things he would see, were a preview of coming days.
-They were real enough to John, but John's body was somewhere on Patmos.
+The things he would see were a preview of the coming days.
+They were real enough to John, but John’s body was somewhere on Patmos.
 His Spirit would get a preview of these coming days.
-In his trip to heaven Paul said he didn't know if he was in the body or out of the body; all he knew was he was present in some way.
-John gives us an account of all his spirit saw without attempting to give any explanation of the things we don't comprehend.
-We should probably be cautious trying to explain things John didn't; or assign meaning where John didn't, or where the rest of the bible doesn't.
+In his trip to heaven Paul said he didn’t know if he was in the body or out of the body.
+All he knew was he was present in some way.
+John gives us an account of all his spirit saw without attempting to give any explanation of the things we don’t comprehend.
+We should probably be cautious trying to explain things John didn’t or assign meaning where John didn’t or where the rest of the Bible doesn’t.

 The Throne before which every knee would bow.

 The first thing John saw in heaven was a throne.
-It was the prominent feature; the center of attention.
+It was the prominent feature, the center of attention.
 Everything else is secondary.
-This wasn't just a throne before John, but it was a throne on which One sat.
+This wasn't just a throne before John, but it was a throne occupied by God.
 That's something we can't forget.
-No matter how bad things get, and I believe they will go from bad to worse before we stand before that throne, we can't forget that God is on the throne.
-The throne suggests sovereignty and power, authority and might.
+No matter how bad things get, and I believe they will go from bad to worse before we stand before that throne, we can’t forget that God is on the throne.
+The throne suggests sovereignty, power, authority, and might.

-John didn't really describe seeing a person or likeness of a person on the throne.
+John didn’t really describe seeing a person or likeness of a person on the throne.
 John looked at this throne and saw the glory of God.
 There was no mistaking that the Father was on the throne.
-What he saw looked like jasper and sardius stone.
-If John were to describe some definite shape, size or sight of any kind, man would be tempted to make an idol.
-The word from which jasper is translated is a cut stone for Jewelry, thought to be jasper which is red, yellow, amber and can even be greenish.
+What he saw looked like Jasper and Sardius stone.
+If John were to describe some definite shape, size, or sight of any kind, man would be tempted to make an idol.
+The word from which Jasper is translated is a cut stone for jewelry, thought to be Jasper, which is red, yellow, amber, and can even be greenish.
 This word shows up later in Revelation in the construction of the New Jerusalem.
+It shows up on the 12 different foundations, one of which was also Jasper.
 In the Old Testament, Jasper is found in Ezekiel to describe the stones found in Eden that were the covering of Satan.
 They also show up in Exodus in the ephod of the priest.
-Sardius is translucent red or orange.
-It shows up paired with jasper in the same places.
-That wall will stand on 12 different foundations, one of which was also Jasper and another sardius.

 John knows it is God who sits on the throne.
-John, no doubt wondered about the day he would stand before the throne.
-He had prayed to God many times, wondered about Him in many ways and even at times wondered if He was even there.
+John no doubt wondered about the day he would stand before the throne.
+He had prayed to God many times, wondered about Him in many ways, and even wondered in those dark seasons if He was there.
 What a breathtaking sight and what a moment for John to experience.
-He calmly writes to us of colors and sights and light as best as he knows how.
+He calmly writes to us of colors, sights, and light as best as he knows how.

 The Elders

-The center of all things is the throne of God.
+The center of all things is God's throne.
 Around that throne are 24 small thrones.
-On these thrones John saw 24 elders sitting clothed in their white robes, they had crowns of gold on their head.
+On these thrones, John saw 24 elders sitting clothed in their white robes, with crowns of gold on their heads.

 But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light.
 (1 Peter 2:9)